Can you really cook a steak in the air fryer? This is a question I had never even considered, until the day my stove malfunctioned.

 Important!
 Always let the steak rest 5 minutes before slicing.
 Place it on a warm plate and cover with foil.
 This allows the juices to redistribute and keeps the steak moist and flavorful.

 Doesn’t that look good?
-It looks like we won’t go hungry while we wait for our new range to arrive.
-I can’t wait!
+No one went hungry while waiting for the new range to arrive.

-Notes: ♪♫ This dinner for two fit just right in my 3-shelf air fryer.
+Notes: ♪♫ This dinner serves two, and the fit was just right in my 3-shelf air fryer.
 Potatoes on top, carrots in the middle and steak on the bottom.
 You can rotate the shelves during cooking for even results.
 Remember that items on the top shelf (closest to the fan) will cook faster, so watch that they don’t burn!

 Add the chicken pieces to the bag, and pour in the marinade.